Loading…

 Capital Gains Tax (CGT)

-Gains in excess of the annual exemption (and not relieved by same year or brought forward losses) are then charged to tax at 10% for any remaining basic-rate income band entitlement, with 20% charged on any remaining gains.
-The basic and higher rates of CGT rise to 18% and 28% for disposals of residential property and carried interest.
+Gains in excess of the annual exemption (and not relieved by same year or brought forward losses) on disposals after 30 October 2024 are now charged to tax at 18% for any remaining basic-rate income band entitlement, with 24% charged on any remaining gains.
+The 18% and 24% rates that applied to residential property have not changed, so special rates no longer apply for these disposals.

 There are also several important CGT reliefs to consider, such as:

-Business Asset Disposal Relief (BADR).
-This was previously known as Entrepreneurs’ Relief and applies a CGT rate of 10% to gains realised on sales of trading businesses and shares in a trading company, subject to certain conditions.
+1. Business Asset Disposal Relief (BADR).
+This was previously known as Entrepreneurs’ Relief and in 2025/26 will apply a CGT rate of 14% (up from the current rate of 10%) to qualifying gains realised on sales of trading businesses and shares in a trading company.
 This relief is subject to a lifetime limit of £1million of qualifying gains (i.e. a maximum saving of £100,000).
+The rate will rise to 18% for disposals made on or after 6 April 2026 (reducing the maximum saving to £60,000).

 It is worth noting that many UK residential property disposals must now be reported to HMRC within 60 days of the completion of the sale.
 Certain exemptions from this accelerated filing requirement apply but advice should be sought as HMRC can impose late filing and payment penalties and interest.